Treasury yields fall, dollar slips after soft U.S. data

 Treasury yields have jumped in the past three weeks, in line with a dramatic sell-off in German government debt, and some investors are taking advantage of the higher yields.

-The dollar index, a measure of the greenback against major currencies, was down 0.2 percent and fell for a fifth straight week, the longest stretch of declines in four years.
+The dollar index .DXY, a measure of the greenback against major currencies, was down 0.2 percent and fell for a fifth straight week, the longest stretch of declines in four years.

 The dollar also fell to a three-month low against the euro.
-In late U.S. trading, the euro rose 0.4 percent to $1.1455, after earlier hitting a three-month peak of $1.1466.
+In late U.S. trading, the euro rose 0.4 percent to $1.1455 EUR=, after earlier hitting a three-month peak of $1.1466.

 In commodities trading, U.S. oil futures ended lower as investors questioned the recent rally, while gold held near three-month highs as the dollar eased.